 The rules are different for moms in the workplace.
 Here's a playbook to follow:

 - Working Moms, Here's How to Get What You Want in 5 Sentences

 05Working to Live, Not Living to Work

 On your deathbed, you're unlikely to wish you spent more time at the office.
 So how do you balance your roles as mom, worker, wife, daughter, sister, friend, and more?
 Start by forgetting about the way people perceive you, and focus on what matters to you.
 That means shedding guilt, embracing joy, and managing your personal energy.

 The Answers Working Moms Returning to Work Are Looking For

 Returning to work after maternity leave can raise a million questions like where will you find high-quality child care or how will you manage it all.
-Returning to work means leaving your baby with a stranger -- how will you ever say goodbye without crying?
-What will help you adjust to a new schedule both at work and at home?
+Returning to work means leaving your baby with a stranger -- what will help you adjust to a new schedule both at work and at home?

 There are many questions that need to be answered and we have some of them for you.
 If you answer one questions at a time you will transition well back into your new role as a working mom.